 A retirement plan is an investment account, with certain tax benefits, where investors invest their money for retirement.
-There are a number of types of retirement plans.
-Workplace retirement plans, sponsored by your employer, include 401(k) plans and 403(b) plans.
-If you don’t have access to a retirement plan, you could get an individual retirement plan (IRA), of either the traditional or Roth variety.
+There are a number of types of retirement plans such as workplace retirement plans, sponsored by your employer, including 401(k) plans and 403(b) plans.
+If you don’t have access to an employer-sponsored retirement plan, you could get an individual retirement plan (IRA) or a Roth IRA.

 How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle to buy stocks, bonds and funds in two tax-advantaged ways.
-The first, lets you invest pretax dollars (as with a tradition IRA).
+The first, lets you invest pretax dollars (as with a traditional IRA).
 The second, allows you to withdraw money without paying taxes on that money.
 The risks for the investments are the same as if you were buying the investments outside of a retirement plan.

-An option is a somewhat more complex way to buy a stock.
+An option is a somewhat more advanced or complex way to buy a stock.
 When you buy an option, you’re purchasing the ability to buy or sell an asset at a certain price at a given time.
-There are two types of options: call options, for buying assets, and put options, for selling options.
+There are two types of options: call options, for buying assets and put options, for selling options.

 How you can make money: Annuities can guarantee an additional stream of income for retirement.
 But while they are fairly low risk, they aren’t high-growth.
 So investors tend to make them a good supplement for their retirement savings, rather than an integral source of funding.

 A derivative is a financial instrument that drives its value from another asset.
 Similar to an annuity, it is a contract between two parties.
 In this case, though, the contract is an agreement to sell an asset at a specific price in the future.
 If the investor agrees to purchase the derivative then they are betting that the value won’t decrease.
 Derivatives are considered to be a more advanced investment and are typically purchased by institutional investors.